Sanctification and the Judgment Hour

 Man is not free to choose when he will come to God.
 All men are judged according to their response to the proclamation of the gospel message uplifting of the Cross of Jesus Christ.
 As the Scripture says, "Today, if you will hear His voice, do not harden your hearts."
 It is a fearful thing to resist the call of God to repentance in the Gospel.

-The pleading of the Holy Spirit upon the hearts of unconverted, unbelieving sinners is called "prevenient grace".
-The word "prevenient grace" means that God mercifully, tenderly calls the unbelieving sinner to come unto Jesus to be saved and forgiven of sin.
+The pleading of the Holy Spirit upon the hearts of unconverted, unbelieving sinners is called "prevenient grace or preceding grace ".
+The word "prevenient grace" means that God mercifully, tenderly calls the unbelieving sinner to come unto Jesus to be saved from God's just punishment for sin and forgiven of sin.
 This calling and pleading of the Holy Spirit "comes before" salvation unto eternal life.
 That is what "prevenient grace" means: God's call to repentance that comes "before" salvation.
 Many sinners resist this call of God to repentance and never come to Christ to be forgiven.
 Those who resist the Gospel will perish with the unbelieving world.
 They will have to answer for every sin that they ever committed while they lived on earth.
 The shame of their nakedness will appear and they will perish with all those who rejoice in iniquity and evil.

 Furthermore, those whom God justifies, He also fills with the Holy Spirit.
-All who receive the GIFT of forgiveness of their sins will also receive the GIFT of the Holy Spirit.
+All who receive the free gift of the forgiveness of their sins will also receive the free gift of the Holy Spirit.
 What does the Spirit of God do in the life of the forgiven believer?
 The Holy Spirit implants a desire to become as loving and kind and joyful as Jesus was when He went about serving others.
-This is what SANCTIFICATION is all about— serving God and serving our fellow man in love.
+This is what sanctification is all about— serving God and serving our fellow man in love.

 There is a false teaching within the Christian church today.
 These false teachers erroneously teach that sanctification is by faith alone and that the believer has no part to play in the work of overcoming sin in ones life.
 The theological term for this false of teaching of "sanctification by faith alone" is called "quietism".
 The usual illustration given by the proponents of this view is that the Christian's life is like driving a car across the country on an old bumpy road.
 They say that Jesus wants us to let Him sit in the driver's seat and do the steering for us, while we seat in the passenger seat and just go along for the ride.
 We allow Him to have complete control of our life by total "yielding" or "submission".
 This "yielding" usually takes the form of "watching for signs" to show us which decision to make, as for instance, daily choices of which house to buy, which car to choose, where we should shop, and even whom we should marry.
 The believer is told by these false teachers that Jesus is going to "tell" him exactly what to do every minute of the day, if he will only "yield" his will and "listen" to the "voice" or "watch" for the signs.
 Complete passivity is the watchword of these false teachers.

 The true Gospel inspires the church to good works — sanctification — but the restful hope of the New Testament is not on the daily life of the believer.
 From whence comes the light that allows the believer to hope on the final day?
-The light flows from the Cross of Calvary.
-It is this light, justification by faith alone, which bids us go on when we sin and stumble.
+The light flows from the cross of Calvary.
+It is this light, justification by faith alone in the doing and dying of Christ, which bids us go on when we sin and stumble.
 When we groan because of our shortcomings and unworthiness to bear the name of Christian, the light from Calvary bids us to keep our eyes on the prize before us and not loose heart.
 Jesus calls out, "Be of good cheer!
 Thy sins be forgiven thee!
-I am thy Perfection."
+I am your perfection."

 And so the Holy Spirit is the effective agent in the plan of salvation.
 He calls the sinner to repentance in "prevenient grace".
 Then if the sinner does not resist the call to repentance towards God and faith in the Lord Jesus Christ, he is forgiven or "justified", and then filled with the "indwelling Holy Spirit".
 This baptism and seal of the Holy Spirit begins to write the Law of God in his heart, empower him to begin to overcome sin, and give him the desire to become a partaker of the divine nature.